Baldenheim: History

 Baldenheim appeared in a document from the second half of the 7th century in the form of Baldenheim Villa.
 The name of this village, according to legend, is that the Devil one day lost his hat.
-He refused to retrieve it saying B'haltene (keep it).
+He refused to retrieve it saying, "B'haltene" (keep it).
 The village did not have a name at that time and adopted this onomatopoeia.
 But the name Baldenheim does appear in the 9th century.

 The Protestant Reformation was introduced in 1576.
 A castle was built in 1740 and destroyed in 1821.
 The Simultaneau in 1843 provoked a violent conflict between the two religious communities (Protestant and Catholic).
 In the 19th century there was significant growth in weaving and there were 150 weavers in the commune.
-In the last third of the 19th century, the cooperative movement developed in the commune.
-A savings bank was founded in 1890 and a dairy cooperative operated until 1981.
+In the last third of the 19th century, the co-operative movement developed in the commune.
+A savings bank was founded in 1890 and a dairy co-operative operated until 1981.

-In 1324 the village belonged to the Duchy of Württemberg.
-It had then given in fief to the Rathsamhausen zum Stein family.
-Upon the extinction of this noble family, Louis XIV gave it to the engineer of Chamlay, leaving it for him to pay tribute to the Duke of Württemberg who, at the death of the commander of Chamlay passed the fief to the family of Sandersleben-Coligny.
+In 1324, the village belonged to the Duchy of Württemberg.
+It had then been given in fief to the Rathsamhausen zum Stein family.
+Upon the extinction of this noble family, Louis XIV gave it to the engineer of Chamlay, leaving it for him to pay tribute to the Duke of Württemberg who, on the death of the commander of Chamlay, passed the fief to the family of Sandersleben-Coligny.
 Before the French Revolution it was owned by the Waldner Freundstein family whose castle was demolished in 1820.
-From the 19th century home weaving occupied a very important place in the local economy.
+From the 19th century, home weaving occupied a very important place in the local economy.

 Baldenheim is known for its festival of "Pfingstpflitteri" which was held for the tenth time in 1999.

 The Merovingian helmet

-In July 1902 Oscar Pfiffer discovered some objects in his field at Lange Gasse.
+In July 1902, Oscar Pfiffer discovered some objects in his field at Lange Gasse.
 A more thorough search uncovered a ceremonial helmet and other Merovingian objects.
-A study published in 1907 by R. Henning made Baldenheim the eponymous site for this type of helmet with thirty examples identified at this time.
+A study published in 1907 by R. Henning made Baldenheim the eponymous site for this type of helmet with 30 examples identified at this time.

 The Baldenheim Helmet is now on display at the Museum of Archaeology in Strasbourg.